jehoz/jehoz.github.io/content/articles/2024/05/10/parametric_legs_and_gaits.md

 thumbnail: creature-walk.gif
 ---

+Today we're going to look at legs and the way that they move.
-This is in service of a larger project that may or may not pan out, but for now I'm tinkering around with a kind of "creature generator".
-This write-up is (hopefully) the first of several to come where I model and implement some part of a creature.
-Today we're getting into legs and the way they move.
+This is in service of a larger "creature generator" project that may or may not pan out, so (hopefully) this write-up will be the first of more to come where I model and implement some anatomical system.

 # What is a leg even really?

 Long ago the only things that had bones were fish.
 And then some of those fish got nuts and decided to get out of the water.
-One thing led to another and now all sorts of bony leg-havers dominate the earth, and we call these things *tetrapods*.
+One thing led to another and now all sorts of bony leg-having creatures dominate the earth, and we call these things *tetrapods*.
 There are also *arthropods* which have a different kind of bone-less leg, but we're going to ignore them for now.

-Tetrapods are cool because if you compare the limb bones across different species, you will find that they are structurally very similar because they all descend from the same nubby proto-legs that those ancient fish developed.
+Tetrapods are cool because if you compare the limb bones across different species, you will find that they are structurally very similar since they all descend from the same nubby proto-legs that those ancient fish developed.

 ![](res/tetrapod_homology.png)